zhaoou/notes/generic/javaGenerics.md

 ```
 `List<Object> objects = strings;` is illegal, because that would make two references to the same collection, and we could put Objects using `objects` reference and try to get them as Strings via `string` reference.
 This would violate type safety.

 > `if Foo extends Bar, G<Foo> is not a subtype of G<Bar>!`

-> We can add exceptions to invariance in collections.
+# We can add exceptions to invariance in collections

-# Reintroducing variance: type parameters in generic methods
+## Reintroducing variance: type parameters in generic methods

 When we are calling a generic method, it will be parametarized by the type of arguments to the method.